ellieko/flutter/README.md

 # startup_namer

-A new Flutter project.
+My first Flutter project made by following `Codelabs: Write Your First Flutter App`.

-## Getting Started
+## References

 This project is a starting point for a Flutter application.